BeneathTheInk/appcore/README.md

 Creates a new appcore instance and immediately puts it into the `STARTUP` state.

-Applications created with this method are "plain" in that they are configured using the default method, which sets the first argument as the base options on the applicaiton.
+Applications created with this method are "plain" in that they are configured using the default method, which sets the first argument as the base options on the application.
 If you use `.create()` or set a `configure()` method, you can decide what to do with the arguments passed to the app.

 ```js
 var app = Appcore({ name: "myapp" });